hsk81/yeoman-generator-dizmo/README.md

 * [Node.js] v8.11.3 LTS (or higher); for Linux distribution based packages (`deb` or `rpm`) see also [binary distributions](https://github.com/nodesource/distributions).

+## How does dizmoGen work?

+DizmoGen is a generator to create a project folder that contains a skeleton for a new dizmo.
+Further, the *build scripts* needed to turn the source code into a packed and installable dizmo artifact (`*.dzm`) are present as well.
+The generator itself is based on the [Yeoman] generator toolkit (which in turn is based on [Node.js]).
+After the initial generation of a project, neither dizmoGen nor Yeoman are required anymore to build your dizmo.

+Use any text editor or IDE to edit the generated source code.
+Once ready you can use the build scripts to turn your project into a correctly formatted and packed dizmo: Invoking `npm run <script>` uses internally a Node.js based tool named [gulp], which orchestrates the entire build process to turn your source code into a dizmo.
+Possible `<script>` commands are `build`, `lint`, `clean` etc.

+As the *totality* of all build scripts with their dependencies account for more than `100` MBytes, the dependencies are *excluded* when pushing a source folder to a remote Git repository.
+So, if you get a dizmo project from an external origin it is necessary to install them first.
+This is done within the build process *automatically* or can be triggered manually by invoking `npm install` from within the project folder, which will create a folder named `node_modules`, which should never be included in the Git repository!

+The options and commands available to build, test and deploy dizmos will be upgraded from time to time.
+In such a case it may become necessary to update the relevant build scripts using dizmoGen (and Yeoman) again.
+Check the «Upgrading the Build System» section below about how to actualize your version of dizmoGen and the build scripts in your own dizmo project.

 ## Installation

 First, install [Yeoman](http://yeoman.io) and `generator-dizmo` using [npm] (we assume you have [Node.js] pre-installed):